The Hammock Backyard

 Another type is polyester rope material that is used to make hammocks, the main advantage of this type they dry out very quickly from sweat (eeewww) or running to the pool and back (if you are lucky enough to have a pool).

-The hammock type
+The different hammock types.

 When we speak of a hammock type what we are referring to whether you want a spreader bar hammock or a non spreader bar hammock not necessarily the material that is used to make it.
 No worries we are going to explain the difference between the two.